-3350 Introduction to Literature Written in French, I 3 credit hours
+\3350 Introduction to Literature Written in French, I

 A selection of modern writing in French drawn from poetry, fables, short stories, drama and novels.
 The purpose of this course is to teach students to read literary language, to grasp structural relationships, and to interact with various works in terms of theme, character portrayal and style.